LEIGH ROSE

 ISBN Publication Date: 12/5/22

-Cover Art ©by Leigh Rose, Cropped Image of Original, Stephane and Juliette
+Cover Art ©by Leigh Rose.
+Cropped Image of the original cover with Stephane and Juliette

 CHILDREN OF THE ALLIANCE: 1754-1810 Book Three